scheidan/CAIRS-Tutorial/README.md

 ============================
 <a name="ex1"></a>

-The fundamental steps to compute a map of a rain field based on rain measurements consist of:
+The fundamental steps to compute a map of a rain field based on different signals consist of:

 1. Definition of the sensor types.
-A sensor is specified with an probabilistic observation model that describes the measurement errors and by defining the measuring domain.
+A sensor is specified with an probabilistic observation model that describes the measurement errors and, if applicable,  by defining the integration domain.

 2. Define prior assumptions of the rain field, i.e. describe assumption about temporal and spatial correlation.